UNITED REFUGEES

 W-document

-When you have applied for asylum for the first time, you will automatically get a Foreign Nationals Identity Document Type W. You do not have to apply for this yourself.
-Document often ready after 2-3 weeks, you had applied for asylum.
+W-document should be automatically ready in 2-3 weeks, you had applied for asylum.
 But sometimes new photo, signature and/or fingerprints need to be done before.
 IND will send you a letter with request and instructions.

 When W-document is ready, you can make an appointment by yourself online to receive your W document.
 If you are not ready to wait for 2-3 months, then monitor updates on the appointment page near 5 p.m. several days.
 Sometimes free windows will appear.
 Try to register as soon as possible.